Installing A Heater Into Your Campervan

 • Step 5 - Wire electrics.

-You need to have a bit of a think in advance about where the heater in your camper van will be located.
-As it involves drilling a couple of small holes through the floor of the van it is best to do this early on (before all the units and before the floor is in place) so it is easy to clear up all the metal filings you will generate.
+You need to have a bit of a think in advance about where the heater in your campervan will be.
+It involves drilling a couple of small holes through the floor of the van which it is best to do early on (before all the units and floor are in place) making it easy to clear up all the metal filings you will generate.

-You then need to drill 2 holes in the floor of your van for the external exhaust pipe and air intake pipe.
+You then need to drill 2 holes in the floor of your van for the external exhaust and air intake pipes.
 These pipes come out of the bottom of the heater and need to go to the outside of the van.
 Take the chance to double check your positioning.
 A room sealed heater like this needs a source of oxygen and a vent for the combustion gases which is separate and "sealed off" from the inside of the van.
 This is what these pipes and the holes in your floor are for.
-There are 2 issues here:

 • The air intake has to be positioned where it will be able to draw up clean air i.e. not near the van exhaust or the heater exhaust pipe.
 You also need to ensure there will be room inside the van for the heat ducting pipe which protrudes from one end - do a dummy run with everything attached & positioned first before drilling any holes.

-Once you've created the holes for the intake & exhaust (either use a hole cutter or just use a big drill bit followed by a round file), you can fix the heater down using the mounting brackets and some self tapping screws.
-Use anti-rusting paint (e.g. hammerite) at every opportunity and make really sure you get rid of any metal filings produced.
+Once you've created the holes for the intake & exhaust (using either a hole cutter or a big drill bit followed by a round file), you can fix the heater down using the mounting brackets and some self tapping screws.
+Use anti-rusting paint (e.g. hammerite) at every opportunity and really make sure you get rid of all the metal filings produced.

 Once the heater's in place, you need to fit the under-van pipes and cut them to size.
 You then need to run the internal piping.
 The heater will pull fresh cold air from the interior of the van in through the air intake, warm it through the heater and then pump it back out into the van as nice hot air.
 The heater intake and out vent need to be mounted inside the van.
 The norm is to put them in the side of a unit which surrounds the heater.
-Remember to give yourself enough room for all the ducting - you have one intake right beside the heater and then you can have one or more outlets with ducting leading from the heater to the outlets.
-When you buy one of our heaters (available in our online shop here) you also get a 'fixing kit' which includes all the ducting, pipes, vents, fixings,etc - we aways sell the Propex 2000 heater with the single outlet kit and the bigger Propex 2800 heater with a double outlet kit which we reckon makes alot of sense and works well for the vast majority of installations.
-Small vans don't really need more than one outlet and big vehicles can often benefit from the extra power of the bigger heater.
+Remember to give yourself enough room for all the ducting – you have one intake right beside the heater and then you can have one or more outlets with ducting leading from the heater to the outlets.
+When buying a heater you often also get a 'fixing kit' which includes all the ducting, pipes, vents, fixings, etc - as standard the Propex 2000 heater is sold with the single outlet kit which we reckon makes a lot of sense and works well for the vast majority of installations.
+Many vans don't really need more than one outlet... however, there is the option to add additional vent and ducting kits, should you so choose.
 You should think carefully where you put the vents and make sure they'll be somewhere where they won't be blocked and remember warm air rises!